Samuel Provoost: Early life

-Samuel Provoost was born in New York City, New York to John Provoost and Eva Rutgers on 26 February 1742.
-He was baptized on 28 February 1742 (The Roosevelt Genealogy, 1649–1902).
-He was a direct descendant of David Provoost from Amsterdam.
+Samuel Provoost was born in New York City, Province of New York on 26 February 1742, to a family of Dutch and Huguenot ancestry.
+His parents were John Provoost and Eva Rutgers.
+He was baptized on 28 February 1742.
+Provoost was a direct descendant of David Provoost from New Amsterdam, New Netherland.
 His paternal grandmother was Mary (née Spratt) Alexander (1693–1760).

-Provoost was educated at King's College, now known as Columbia University, graduating in 1758, and promoted to Master of Arts in 1761.
+Provoost was educated at King's College (now known as Columbia University), graduating in 1758, and promoted to Master of Arts in 1761.
 That same year, he sailed to Europe.
-He eventually continued his studies at Peterhouse, Cambridge, from which he graduated with a second BA in 1766.
-Samuel was fluent in Hebrew, Greek and Latin, and while he was at Cambridge he learned French and Italian gaining the distinction as a linguist.

-During this time, he also matriculated at the University of Leiden, on July 28, 1764.
+He eventually continued his studies at Peterhouse, Cambridge, in Great Britain, from which he graduated with a Bachelor of Arts in 1766.
+Samuel was fluent in Hebrew, Greek, and Latin, and while he was at Cambridge he learned French and Italian, gaining distinction as a linguist.
+During this time, he also matriculated at the University of Leiden, Dutch Republic, on 28 July 1764.